The Only FTC Complaint You’ll Want to Read

 - Customers frustrated with CDK’s and Reynolds’ business practices have faced significant challenges in switching DMS suppliers, and, historically, a lack of good alternatives to the two market leaders….

 - Auto/Mate is a low price, innovative company that has posted consistent, double-digit growth in recent years.
 A significant portion of Auto/Mate’s wins in recent years have come at CDK’s expense.
-Auto/Mate’s value proposition includes but is not limited to, low prices, an ample and growing set of features, month-to-month contracts, the choice of on-site or cloud server deployment, a full roster of major OEM certifications, a low-cost agnostic platform for third-party applications, a strong reputation, and excellent customer service.
+Auto/Mate’s value proposition includes but is not limited to, low prices, an ample and growing set of features, flexible contracts, a full roster of major OEM certifications, a low-cost agnostic platform for third-party applications, a strong reputation, and excellent customer service.